Unpaid marina and shipyard fees and abandoned boats: The problems and the solutions

-Every marina and shipyard can avoid the problem very simply and that is to ensure that your marina, shipyard or slipway/lifting facility, has a signed contract with each boat owner giving you, among other rights, the ability to fairly and reasonably deal with the removal or disposal of a vessel when the bills are not paid.
+Every marina and shipyard can avoid the problem very simply and that is to ensure that your marina, shipyard or slipway/lifting facility, has a signed contract with the client/boat owner giving you, among other rights, the ability to fairly and reasonably deal with the removal or disposal of a vessel when the bills are not paid.

 Sadly, we continue to see marina and shipyard operators which have lifted, slipped or stored vessels without any signed, written agreement with the vessel owners.
-This means the only remedies available to the marina or yard are to rely on the commercially unsatisfactory statutory based system or potentially, expensive Admiralty Law claims.
+This means the only remedy available to the marina or yard is to rely on the commercially unsatisfactory statutory based system.

 More common than that however is for there to be agreements in place, but very often, they do not have appropriate provisions which enable the marina or shipyard operator to deal with the owner of the vessel (and the vessel itself) when there is an on-going default in payment.
 Without the right provisions, a marine facility operator may not be much better off than having no agreement at all.

-The Cornwalls Maritime Law team has the experience and practical understanding to know how the boating industry actually operates, so they can ensure that your marine facility agreements give you all the protection and necessary powers to deal with even worst-case scenarios.
+The Cornwalls Maritime Law team have the expertise and know how the boating industry works in a practical sense and so can ensure that your marine facility agreements give you all the protection and necessary powers to deal with even worst-case scenarios.